Overview of the Examples

 - Environment: Adverse weather, high terrain, and ATC restrictions cause route deviations and increased workload; review weather reports, plan appropriate routes, and have contingency plans.

-- External Pressures: Time constraints and passenger expectations can lead to poor decisions, increased stress, and higher potential for errors; set realistic expectations, allocate planning time, prioritize safety, and stay flexible.
+- External Pressures: Time constraints and passenger expectations can lead to poor decisions, increased stress, and a higher risk of errors; set realistic expectations, allocate planning time, prioritize safety, and stay flexible.

 Limitations of ATC Services